Reviews You Can Rely On

 Our Verdict

 We were skeptical before we used this lock, and with good reason.
 We liked the portability and lightness of the OTTO DesignWorks Ottolock Cinch, but we weren't quite sure how such a light lock would stand up to cutting tools used by bike thieves.
-After months of testing the best bike locks, we loved that this lock could coil up to a size that fits into a jersey pocket, a saddle pack, or a backpack.
+After months of testing bike locks, we loved that this lock could coil up to a size that fits into a jersey pocket, a saddle pack, or a backpack.
 However, we didn't love how it stood up to an attack by tin snips, small plier-like cutters that can easily fit into a jacket pocket.
 One cut in less than 2 seconds, and we were through the lock.
 This defeat means that it might not even deter some “snatch and grab” thieves, and unless you're like superman (who's super quick) in the bathroom, this lock might not even protect your bike when nature calls.
 Nevertheless, if you're a bike commuter in a small town and ride primarily during the day, the Ottolock security might be sufficient for your needs.
 We encourage you to consider the cost of your bike gear and the place where you plan to park it to determine what's best for your needs.

 REASONS TO BUY